Canadian Foreign Post Indexes

 This survey collects data for the computation of comparative indexes of retail prices and costs encountered by Canadian federal government personnel stationed to foreign locations at a given point in time.

-The Canadian government employs military and civilian expatriates in more than 400 locations outside Canada.
-Personnel who serve at these posts face numerous expenses they would not normally incur if they worked in Ottawa.
-Among these differences are the prices they may have to pay for consumer products (goods and services).
-Higher price levels, fluctuating exchange rates and inflation at the post may mean the purchasing power of their Canadian dollar is not as great as it would be in Ottawa.
+The Canadian government employs military and civilian expatriates in approximately 400 locations around the world.
+Canada-based personnel who serve at these posts may experience considerably different living conditions from those in Ottawa-Gatineau, headquarters of the Canadian federal government.
+Among these differences are the prices for consumer goods and services.
+Higher prices, fluctuating exchange rates and inflation at the post may mean the purchasing power of their Canadian dollar is not as strong as it would be in Ottawa-Gatineau.

-The Government Allowance and Spatial Indexes Section of Statistics Canada is responsible for the computation of indexes of comparative retail prices in support of a system of allowances and related provisions for Canadian government employees posted outside Canada.
+The Government Allowances Section of Statistics Canada's Consumer Prices Division is responsible for the computation of indexes of comparative retail prices in support of a system of allowances and related provisions for Canadian government employees posted outside Canada.
 These include the Foreign Service Directives (FSD), the Military Foreign Service Instructions (MFSI), and the Technical Assistance Regulations (TARs).
-They are designed to assist employees where the cost of living is higher than in Ottawa by providing an allowance to compensate for higher product costs at the post.
-The objective is to keep the purchasing power of posted employees equal to their counterparts in Ottawa on any given month.
+They are designed to assist employees where the cost of living is higher than in Ottawa-Gatineau by providing an allowance to compensate for higher product costs at the post.
+The objective is to keep the purchasing power of posted employees equal to their counterparts in Ottawa-Gatineau in any given month.

-The products represented in the Post Index are weighted according to the relative importance of those items in consumer expenditures.
-For example, Canadians as a whole, spend a much larger share of their total expenditures on milk than on waxed paper.
+The products represented in the Post Index are weighted according to their relative importance in consumer expenditures.
+For example, Canadians spend a much larger share of their total expenditures on milk than on waxed paper.
 Weights ensure that a 10% difference in the price of milk would have a greater impact on the Post Index than a 10% difference in the price of waxed paper.

-Post Index basket weights are obtained from surveys of consumer expenditures, Statistics Canada's Survey of Household Spending, and relate to a specific year.
-The weights are currently based on 2009 consumer expenditure data are used for surveys conducted after 2022.
+Post Index basket weights are obtained from surveys of consumer expenditures, Statistics Canada's Survey of Household Spending (SHS), and relate to a specific year.
+Basket weights based on 2019 consumer expenditure data are used for surveys conducted after 2022.
 Surveys conducted prior to 2022 use 2005 SHS-based expenditure weights.
 For the purposes of the Post Index, a sub-sample of respondents are considered.
 These include households of one or more persons from the 10 provinces where:

-Post Index surveys are conducted every 30 to 36 months.
+Post Index surveys are typically conducted every 4 to 5 years.
 There are three main components to the survey:

-Once calculated Post Indexes are subject to a monthly review to ensure their validity in the consideration of currency exchange rate fluctuations and differences in the rate of inflation between the foreign location and Ottawa.
+Once calculated, Post Indexes are subject to a monthly review to ensure their validity in the consideration of currency exchange rate fluctuations and differences in the rate of inflation between the foreign location and Ottawa-Gatineau.

 Reference period: Month

-Collection period: Collection dates are normally limited to a 1-2 week period during the month when a foreign location is scheduled for a survey.
+Collection period: Collection dates are normally limited to a 1 to 2 week period during the month when a foreign location is scheduled for a survey.